AstraZeneca bets up to $6 billion on new Daiichi cancer drug | Business

 AstraZeneca bets up to $6 billion on new Daiichi cancer drug

-AstraZeneca will pay up to $6 billion to Japan's Daiichi Sankyo under the drugmakers' second multi-billion dollar oncology collaboration to develop and market a niche type of targeted cancer treatment.
-London-listed AstraZeneca said on Monday it would make an upfront payment of $1 billion to Daiichi for an experimental drug called DS-1062, which belongs to a newer class of treatments called antibody drug conjugates (ADC).
+Britain's AstraZeneca will pay up to $6 billion to Japan's Daiichi Sankyo under the drugmakers' second multi-billion dollar oncology collaboration to develop and market a niche type of targeted cancer treatment.
+London-listed AstraZeneca said on Monday it would pay $1 billion upfront to Daiichi in staggered payments for an experimental drug called DS-1062, which belongs to a promising class of therapies called antibody drug conjugates (ADC).

 Further payments would depend on regulatory and sales milestones being achieved.
-The deal underscores AstraZeneca's push to bolster its portfolio of cancer therapies, particularly ADCs - a major area of focus for the company as it also ploughs on with its coronavirus vaccine candidate.
+The deal will not affect its 2020 earnings forecast, the British company said.
+AstraZeneca has been bolstering its portfolio of cancer therapies, particularly ADCs, a major area of focus for the company as it also ploughs on with its coronavirus vaccine candidate.

 - READ MORE ON: